imazen/resizer-web/content/blog/2013/pricing-2013.md

 Date: Monday, January 24 2013

-# Upcoming pricing changes for 2013
+# Introducing ImageResizer Editions

 After Feb.
 1st, 2013, you will only be able to purchase plugins as part of an [ImageResizer edition](/buy); we will be retiring the [plugin bundles](/plugins/bundles).
-We are not discontinuing any plugins, just changing the way they are packaged.
+We are not discontinuing any plugins, just changing the way they are packaged to reduce confusion and lower the barrier to entry.

-The old system of 'Bundles' was very confusing to customers, and we hope the [new, simplified set of editions](/buy) will lower the barrier to entry.

 License keys will be introduced this year, but only once we have made them as painless as possible.

 To clarify - the software does not yet have license keys, but they will be introduced within a few months for Performance and Creative Edition customers.
 Elite and Support Contract customers will be able to download DRM-free dlls.
 Also, the software *will* remain open-source, meaning you're welcome to remove the licensing code if you so desire.

-## Overview of new structure
+## Overview of new ImageResizer editions

 See the [purchase page](/buy) for a cleaner overview.